-Doctoral students devote their third, fourth and potentially fifth years in the program to conducting individual research culminating in a doctoral dissertation.
+Doctoral students devote their third, fourth and potentially fifth years in the program to conduct individual research culminating in a doctoral dissertation.
 Students gain hands-on experience conducting thorough literature reviews; developing and writing conceptual framework and hypotheses development sections; collecting and analyzing data using advanced statistical methods; and supporting why their research is relevant.

 Interacting and collaborating with our outstanding research professionals is one of the key benefits of being a Ph.D. student in the Department of Finance.
 Published papers that have involved collaboration between Ph.D. students and researchers in the department include (Ph.D. students and graduates in bold):